singh-odyssey/games/README.md

 https://adityasejwar.github.io/tic-tak-toe/

 # simon
-https://adityasejwar.github.io/simon-game/ (game will only work on pc)
+https://adityasejwar.github.io/simon-game/ (game will only work on pc)<br>
+(this is a pattern based game , you have to repeat the pattern which is given by the game)